tcvieira/IA368-DD-012023/assingments/10-WebGPT-Visconde/article-slides.md

 # 3.1 interesting/unexpected results

 - **WebGPT**
-  - retrieved text from hits are used to compose a crafted (text-based web-browser state) prompt for *GPT-3* produce the answers with the citations
   - retrieve 64 hits (Bing)
   - fine tuned *GPT-3* 760M, 13B and 175B
   - post-processing dataset, demonstration interface, comparison denoising (appendixes)